How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 The same scripts exist on the other side as well, with their functionalities reversed.

-The scripts will differ based on whether you’re migrating from cloud to on-premise, or from on-premise to server or to cloud, and so on.
+The scripts will differ based on whether you’re migrating from cloud to on-premise, or from on-premise to cloud, and so on.

 Now we’ll need to create a “Trigger”.